 Make smart investments to enhance grid infrastructure

 While public charging requires more initial investment, it has the potential to offer higher margins than home-charging in the long run.
 Utilities should deploy charging networks with distributed energy resources to stabilize the grid.
-The use of data will also be critical in determining the highest value locations and ensuring the best return on investment for utilities.
+The use of charging behavior data will also be critical in determining the highest value locations and ensuring the best return on investment for utilities.

 Invest in software for their EV charging networks

 The future of the e-mobility will mainly be digital and analytics-based.
 Utilities will have to ensure that they have the best possible system in place to enable smart charging and V2G capabilities.
-The right software will also allow them to combine driver behaviour data with grid data to optimize their assets and reduce stretch on the grid.
+The right software will also allow them to combine driver behavior data with grid data to optimize their assets and reduce stretch on the grid.

 Create e-mobility tariffs and offer incentives to their customers

-As a mean to manage demand-response, utilities can offer EV-specific rates to their consumers to encourage better energy use, either via preferential tariffs for overnight charging, refunds or credits.
+As a mean to manage demand response, utilities can offer EV-specific rates to their consumers to encourage better energy use, either via preferential tariffs for overnight charging, refunds or credits.
 Utility companies can also look into providing a fixed monthly price to their customers that will encompass a variety of products or services.